What is Continuous Professional Development or CPD?

 Click here to find the latest activities

-What is the Registration Cycle?
+What is a Registration Cycle?

 A Registration cycle is a 12-month period that runs concurrently with your yearly renewal registration period with the PIRB.
 So if your date of registration with the PIRB is 1 July, your CPD registration cycle runs from 1 July to 30 June the following year.